apache/trafficcontrol/blueprints/server-capabilitites.md

     - If an EDGE server does not have all capabilities required by a DS, that server SHOULD NOT be assignable to that DS.
     - If an EDGE server is assigned to a DS which requires capabilities that server has, it SHOULD NOT be possible to remove those capabilities from that server.

+- Initially, Server Capability names are limited to `[a-Z]`, `[0-9]`, `_`, and `-`.
+This allows them to be put in most parts of a URI, as well as being the characters of Base64 URL Encoding.
+We may decide to allow high unicode later.
+But for now, since we're not sure yet what usage will look like, it's much easier to add characters later without breaking people, than it is to remove them.

 ### Traffic Portal Impact

 - Server Page